garb9981/coodler/README.md

-# coodler
+# zzdl
-Downloader for coomer.su
+Downloader for coomer.su.
+Downloads all videos from a coomer.su profile.

+## Requirements for the script
+Install the required library using: ```pip install -r requirements.txt```.